February is one of the toughest months of the year for wild birds—and one of the most important times to lend a helping hand.

-February can be one of the hardest months for wild birds.
-Natural food sources are limited, snow and ice can cover what’s left, and cold nights demand extra energy just to stay warm.
-That’s exactly why National Bird-Feeding Month exists—to remind all of us to give birds a boost when they need it most.
+For wild birds, February can be one of winter’s toughest tests.
+Natural food sources are running low, snow and ice can cover what’s left, and cold nights push birds to burn more energy just to survive.
+National Bird Feeding Month exists for this very reason—to encourage all of us to lend a helping hand when backyard birds need it most.

 That idea still holds up today.
 In winter, birds burn calories fast.
 When food and liquid water are hard to find, your backyard can become a critical resource—especially during cold snaps and storms.